tgvoskuilen/MatlabTools/README.md

     y = exp(-x/L);
     z = 10*A;

-For more examples, look in `DimVarDemo.m`.
+If you want to do a unit conversion, for example to convert Q from the example above into BTU/hr, you can do

+    Qbtu = Q / DimVar(1,'BTU/hr');

+and Qbtu will be a dimensionless number whose magnitude is now in BTU/hr.

 You can combine this class with the features of the `@UC` class below as well.
 For example:

     k = DimVar(UC(16,2),'W/m-K');
     L = DimVar(UC(5,1),'mm');